sudorook/snippets/kde.md

 1. Enter `Meta+Ctrl+Esc` to open the kill UI.
 (The target window needs to be visible.)
 2. Click in the window to close, or hit `Esc` to cancel.

+## Clear all recent file history

+Sweeper does not clear out all recent history.
+To completely erase the history database entries (`~/.local/share/kactivitymanagerd/resources/database-wal`):

+1. Open 'System Settings.'
+2. In the 'Workspace' section of the sidebar, navigate through 'Workspace Behavior' -> 'Recent Files'.
+3. From this window, clear everything.